zynaddsubfx/zynaddsubfx/doc/wavetable-communication.md

 following principles have been set up:

 * wavetable requests induced by parameter changes always carry a timestamp
-* any side should not rely on the other side handling the asynchonicity "well", i.e. it can not be relied on the other side detectig messages with outdated timestamps
+* any side should not rely on the other side handling the asynchronicity "well", i.e. it can not be relied on the other side detectig messages with outdated timestamps